UAdelaide/access-testing-2-Ketoisc/part1/README.md

 INSERT INTO users (username, password, location) VALUES ("user2", "sdkjsdfk", "Melbourne");

 INSERT INTO books (title, author, isbn) VALUES ("how to read", "Brooke Bui", "12334");

+INSERT INTO marketplace (title, author, isbn) VALUES ("how to read", "Brooke Bui", "12334");